GKE Deployment with CloudSQL and Google Cloud Storage

 helm install my-kestra kestra/kestra

 If you are using Google Cloud Workload Identity, you can annotate your Kubernetes service account in the Helm chart configuration.
-This will allow Kestra to automatically use the associated GCP service account for authentication.
+This allows Kestra to automatically use the associated GCP service account for authentication.

 To configure this, you can add the following to your “values.yaml” file: